-No visit to London is complete without a London view from above.
+No visit to London is complete without enjoying views of London from above.
 The good news is that you don’t always need to spend a fortune.
 Do you want to learn more?
 Then, continue reading.

 Note: The places below are listed in the order that I visited them (oldest first).

 Disclosure: Please note that this post contains affiliate links.
 This means that if you click on a link marked with [AD] and proceed to make a purchase, I may earn a small commission at no extra cost to you.

 One of the most famous attractions in London.
 From there you can see Big Ben, the Houses of Parliament and the other Westminster buildings unfold along the River Thames.
 It has 32 capsules that run non-stop while the attraction is open and each can carry up to 25 passengers at once.
 The entry is a bit pricey, so make sure you book your entry time in advance to skip the queues and also benefit from the online discounted prices.

 The tallest building in London (308 m) has everything from offices, to restaurants to apartments and hotel rooms.
 Of course, it also has a viewing platform (that’s for the many of us that can’t afford to pay £8,500 for a night in their luxury suite – or at least £450 per night for a simple room).
 Your ticket allows you to travel with their fast elevator at three observation points, one on floor 68, one on the 69th and the last one on level 72 outside.
 So, get a jacket especially in cold days.
 I visited the Shard a Friday evening in late November, and it was freezing up there!
 Remember to book in advance to ensure entry.

 Buy your ticket for The View from The Shard from AttractionTix by following this link [AD].